Shepshub/Sun-Country-Delays-Excel-Report/README.md

 This project uses a combination of Excel and data visualization techniques to present a comprehensive dashboard that tracks delay performance and offers a breakdown of controllable delays.
 By leveraging this analysis, Sun Country Airlines can focus on data-driven improvements to enhance operational reliability.

 ## Data Structure & Initial Checks
+This project uses flight delay data from Sun Country Airlines, spanning August and September 2024.
+Below is an overview of the key tables and their corresponding columns and data types:

+### Data Considerations:
+Multiple Delay Codes: Some flights may have multiple rows in the Delays sheet if they experienced more than one reason for delay.
+Each delay reason is captured in separate rows, along with the corresponding total delay time and code.

+Controllable vs. Uncontrollable Delays: Delay codes and subcodes help differentiate between delays that the airline could control (e.g., crew issues) versus uncontrollable factors (e.g., weather or inbound delays).